 Leave a comment, let me know how you are dealing with depression.

 Remember: You are not alone, if you are considering suicide, please CALL SOMEONE.

 The National Suicide Prevention Line provides 24//7 free and confidential support during your crisis.
 Dial 1.800.273.8255.

 What do you think?
 Leave a comment.

 About the Author

-Danielle Parks is a freelance writer, published author, and speaker who enjoys advocating for Mental Health Awareness & Wellness among Black and Brown women, and being a mom to her amazing daughter as well as a cat mom.
+Danielle Parks is a freelance writer, published author, and speaker who enjoys advocating for Mental Health Awareness & Wellness among Black and Brown women, Period Poverty Awareness, and being a mom to her amazing daughter and cat.